Parish of Ingleby Arncliffe Neighbourhood Plan

 Planning a clear way forward for the building of new homes in the parish is the primary focus of this Neighbourhood Plan.

-Members of the Neighbourhood Planning Team are:
+Members of the Neighbourhood Planning Steering Group are: